Training costs include course fees, books, equipment and materials, and personal costs such as transport.

 Incidental charges can only cover:

-Your Training Provider must publish their course fees and incidental expenses before you enrol and advise you about the availability of fee concessions and fee exemptions.
+Your Training Provider must publish their course fees and incidental expenses and fully inform you of any fees before you enrol and advise you about the availability of fee concessions and fee exemptions.

 Personal costs